 The Shari'a Board operates in accordance with its internal regulations, which clarify its policies, procedures and responsibilities.
 In carrying out its duties, the Shari'a Board has the full right to communicate with the Board of Directors, the Executive Management, and the management and staff of the subsidiary.
 In addition to supervising and advising on Shari'a compliance in all products and services.
 It is worth noting that the Internal Shari'a Audit has been established as an independent department reporting functionally to the Shari'a Board, and administratively to the Chief Executive.
-Also, the "Shari'a Officer" also in place; the Shari'a Officer reports functionally to the Shari'a Officer and the Head of Shari'a Audit are working in conformity with a charter that defines their technical duties in accordance with the instructions of the Central Bank.
+Also, the "Shari'a Officer" also in place; the Shari'a Officer reports functionally to the Shari'a Board and administratively to the Chief Executive.
+Both the Shari'a Officer and the Head of Shari'a Audit are working in conformity with a charter that defines their technical duties in accordance with the instructions of the Central Bank.